Find the best things to do on Magnetic Island here!

 To be sure you don’t miss the boat get your Magnetic Island ferry times here:

 If you want to cover all of these things to do on Magnetic Island, then you need a way to get around!

 The cheapest way to get around Magnetic Island is by public bus.
 With this you have the following 2 options:

 - A one-way ticket costs $2.80 per person

 - A day tripper ticket costs just $7 per person.
 Unlimited travel!

 The choice between the two seems pretty obvious.
-However the catch is that this single bus services runs only once hourly.
+However, the catch is that this single bus service runs only once hourly.
 Miss it and you’re better off walking, so plan well.